 The ‘Active Neighbourhoods for Older Australians’ project will aim to:

-The ‘Active Neighbourhoods for Older Australians’ project will support the expansion of PA programs for older people in all neighbourhood houses across Australia through capacity building, partnership development, awareness raising, and activation of peer support for program participants.
+The ‘Active Neighbourhoods for Older Australians’ project will support the expansion of PA programs for older people in all Neighbourhood Houses and Centres across Australia through capacity building, partnership development, awareness raising, and activation of peer support for program participants.

 If you would like more information on programs available or attend a program, please contact your local Neighbourhood House or Centre, or contact MSK ANOA project staff on (03) 8531 8020 or ANOA@msk.org.au

 For further information and to keep updated with ANOA project please follow us on:

 Webinar 1 – Active Neighbourhoods for Older Australians Project: an overview of project, funding requirements, training opportunities, support and resources for staff and volunteers.